remult/remult/docs/interactive/src/content/tutorial/1-basics/7-auth/2-user-authentication/content.md

 ### Try It Out

-Try signing in as `Steve` or `Jane` and verify that you can perform CRUD operations on tasks.
+Try signing in as `Alex` or `Jane` and verify that you can perform CRUD operations on tasks.
 Sign out and ensure that you can no longer access the tasks.